bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 ### Create an Internet Gateway (IGW):

+An Internet Gateway (IGW) allows resources inside a VPC to communicate with the internet.
+Without an IGW, instances in a public subnet cannot receive or send internet traffic.

 - Go to VPC Dashboard > Internet Gateways > Create internet gateway.

 - Name tag: `My-internet-gateway`